-- Any background information relevant for the impact evaluation of the PaM, - Results of air quality modelling done in relation to the selected GHG PaMs.
+- o Any background information relevant for the impact evaluation of the PaM. - o Results of air quality modelling done in relation to the selected GHG PaMs.

-9.3 Annex XIV: Affected Pollutants
+9.3.
+Annex XIV: Affected Pollutants

 The purpose of this field is for the Member State to identify the specific PaM or group of PaMs in the NECP that impact air quality and emissions to air.
-The specific PaMs are identified through the reporting of the respective PaM ID.
-Data can be reported at the level of individual PaMs or for a group of PaMs.
+The specific PaMs are identified through the reporting of the respective PaM ID number(s).
+Data can be reported at the level of individual PaMs or for groups of PaMs.

-Each row in the template refers to either a specific PaM, or a group of PaMs.
-The relevant PaM or group of PaMs ID number that correspond with the data in each field should therefore be selected.
+Each row in the template represents either a specific PaM, or a group of PaMs.
+The relevant PaM ID number(s) that correspond with the data in each row should be entered into this first column.
+The PaM ID number(s) correspond with the PaM ID number(s) from Annex IX reporting.
+In case of a missing PaM, information needs to be completed in Annex IX Table 1 first.